hikinthru/hikinthru.github.io/_posts/2018-05-20-understanding-data-structures-in-python.md

 ### Terms

-All three of these terms in Python most generally refer to ways of placing data into sets that can be operated on.
-Examples of types of data sets in Python include dictionaries (`my_dict = {"uno":"one", "dos":"two"}`), lists (`my_list = [3, 4, "five"]`) or tuples (`my_tuple = (6, 7, "zed")`).
+At base, all three of these terms in Python refer to ways of placing data into sets that can be operated on.
+Three examples of types of data grouping in Python include dictionaries (`my_dict = {"uno":"one", "dos":"two"}`), lists (`my_list = [3, 4, "five"]`) and tuples (`my_tuple = (6, 7, "zed")`).

-First I learned that the term **data structure** is used informally (even in official Python Documentation) to correctly refer to both or either of `container` and `collections`.
-I then learned that regarding the latter two, in one way containers are a type of collection and in another collections are types of containers.
+I came to realize that the term **data structure** is used informally (even in official Python Documentation) to refer to *both or either* of `container` and `collections`.
+I then learned that regarding these, in one way containers are a type of collection and in another collections are types of containers.

-I realized that this is because all containers (generally) fall in to one of two groups in Python.
+This sounds confusing, but it is because all containers (generally) fall in to one of two groups in Python.
 One group is called **builtins** and the others are **imported**.
 If you are not sure about the difference between the idea of 'builtin' vs. 'imported' see [this](#built-in-vs-imported-object-types-and-functions) explanation below.

 All containers are a type of collection in the technical sense that to determine if an object, for example `my_list` is a container, you ask Python, `isinstance(object, collections.Container)`.
 Which implies that by definition all containers are a Python sub-class of the class `collections`.

 But you can also import the Python module `collections` to add additional container types to the *built-in containers* (e.g., `list`, `dict`, `tuple`, etc. that do not need to be imported).
 These additional types (e.g., `deque`, `Counter`, `defaultdict`) are often directly referred to as collections, even though they are really just containers with modified or additional functions.

 ### Attributes of *All* Containers

+The following three rules apply to ALL objects that can be considered Python containers:

 * Objects which have a `__contains__` method defined
 * `isinstance(object, collections.Container)` returns `True`